Maine State Police: Evidence Response Team

 The Evidence Response Team examines major scenes to identify and establish the interrelationships of physical evidence involved in the scene.
 This process involves developing, identifying, documenting, collecting, and preserving evidence for purposes of identifying suspects and establishing sequence of events possibilities.

 The ERT is composed of 29 sworn members who are all IAI certified Scene Technicians and Analysts.
 These members may have individual forensic specialties but are all generalists that maintain a good working knowledge of the various disciplines of forensic science.

 There are 20 additional ERT Associate Members that represent an expertise in a broad spectrum of forensic disciplines (i.e. pathology, trace, biology, prints, ballistics, anthropology, etc.) and act as consultants who train regularly with the team.

 Executive Protection

-The Executive Protection Unit is assigned to protect the Governor, the Governor's family, and anyone else as designated by the Governor or the Department.
+The Executive Protection Unit is assigned to protect the Governor of Maine, the Governor's family, and anyone else as designated by the Governor or the Department.
 Members of the EPU are trained in personal protection, physical security, and threat assessment.
 The EPU works closely with other state, local, and federal agencies to provide protection for the Governor and other visiting dignitaries.

+Incident Management

+The Incident Management Team (IMAT) provides operational and logistical support for large and complex incidents that require coordination with local, other state and federal agencies such as manhunts and mass casualty events.
+The team also operates a mobile command post equipped with advanced electronics and communications systems, as well as a full command and control area, allowing it to operate as a self-sufficient command post.
+The team is led by a commander and 3 assistant team commanders.

+Honor Guard

+The Maine State Police Honor Guard is a dedicated unit of 16 troopers that was established in 2016.
+The troopers in the Honor Guard functions as ambassadors for the Department and the State of Maine, they receive specialized training to ensure that fallen officers will receive the proper honor and respect for their service and dedication.
+The team’s paramount mission is to pay tribute to those Troopers, Deputies, and Officers who have lost their lives in the line of duty, and to those who have passed on following distinguished careers in law enforcement.
+Troopers assigned to the honor guard unit additionally perform ceremonial duties at State Government functions, memorials, parades, and other functions that may require the “posting” of National and State Colors with the highest level of professionalism.